Taking court action for disrepair

 You can check if you can get legal aid on the Gov.uk website.

-If you are a council or housing association tenant sometimes it might be easier and less expensive to complain to the Public Services Ombudsman for Wales instead.
+If the landlord involved is a community landlord it might be easier and less expensive to complain to the Public Services Ombudsman for Wales instead.

 Where do I start?